FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/storage/storage_security.md

 - Key Manager must be online in real time to respond to node startup requests。
 - When the node is started, the cipherDataKey is sent.
 The key manager decrypts the cipherDataKey with the superKey.
 If the decryption is successful, the node's dataK is returned to the node。
 - The key manager can only be accessed from the intranet.
-The key manager cannot be accessed from the intranet within the organization.
+The key manager cannot be accessed from the intranet within the organization

 ![](../../../images/design/diskencryption.png)

 ## Program Process

-The scheme process is divided into node initial configuration and node safe operation.。
+The scheme process is divided into node initial configuration and node safe operation。

 ### node initial configuration